 Zealand and international geophysical data sets to investigate the structure of the

-Earth generally and specifically the geophysical signatures of petroleum and mineral
+Earth generally and specifically the geophysical signatures of petroleum mineral resources.

 The second aim of the course is to examine more deep-seated processes that govern the dynamic behaviour of the Earth.
 We shall investigate the physics of forces that drive core and mantle flow, earthquakes, mountain building and fluid flow.
 Simple modelling techniques are introduced so that students can perform simulations of the Earth's thermal and mechanical behaviour.
 Students who complete this course should have a working knowledge of the practical application of geophysical methods at scales appropriate for exploration of mineral resources, evaluation of petroleum basins and also to the larger scales of determination of Earth's structure.